Homeopathy Made Simple (Part 1) – First Steps to Homeopathy First Aid

 You will only have to look at other remedies beyond this list if the presenting symptoms are unique or unusual for the situation.

-As your confidence grows with first-aid remedies, start practicing on acute complaints such as coughs, colds, and headaches where it is much more important to prescribe for the symptoms of the individual rather than the common ones of the complaint.
+As your confidence grows with first-aid remedies, start practicing on acute conditions such as coughs, colds, and headaches where it is much more important to prescribe for the symptoms of the individual rather than the common ones of the condition.

-How to do this will be explained in Homeopathy Made Simple: Treating ‘Family and Friends’ Ailments.
+How to do this will be explained in the next article of this series: Homeopathy Made Simple (Part 2): Treating ‘Family and Friends’ Ailments.

 With a small investment in some common remedies you will be well-prepared for most first-aid situations – at least as far as homeopathy goes.